WEBSITE UPDATED Tuesday June 22, 2022

 18. Schramm H. Surviving the summer.
 Guest article, Bassmaster online.
 Available at espn.go.com/outdoors/bassmaster/s/bass_biology_surviving_summer.html.

-Oxygen systems that deliver pure oxygen must deliver enough pure oxygen continuously to quickly reverse the cellular oxygen debt and meet the cellular demand for the total biomass of live bait or fish in the livewell being transported.
+Oxygen systems that deliver pure oxygen must deliver enough pure oxygen continuously to quickly reverse the cellular oxygen debt and meet the cellular demand for the total biomass of live bait or all the fish in the livewell being transported.
 Any oxygen system that delivers a fixed or limited flow and concentration of oxygen may deliver less oxygen than a standard livewell aerator or water pump which is often deadly every summer.
 Know and understand the limitations of any pure oxygen system, it’s vitally important.
-Without enough oxygen supplied continuously during transport, all the aeration, salt, chemicals, ice and any other life saving efforts will fail.
+Without enough oxygen supplied continuously during transport, all the aeration, salt, chemicals, ice and any other lifesaving efforts will fail.

 OPINION: FLW Tour, Tournament Director Bill Taylor said anglers should be conscientious about which additives they use.
 Some of them have ingredients not yet approved by the Federal Drug and Food Administration, he said, and some have warnings on the package stating that the chemical could be harmful to humans if consumed.
 Though all FLW Outdoors tournaments and many others follow the catch-and-release format, it is entirely possible that any fish released by an angler could eventually be caught and consumed by another fisherman.